 Our probate attorneys offer the following services to help you walk through the process:

-- Affidavit of Heirship – a fast way for beneficiaries to establish ownership of real property and avoid probate court.
+- Affidavit of Heirship – A form that can be filled for beneficiaries to quickly establish ownership of real property and avoid probate court.

 - Small Estate Affidavit – If the deceased estate value is $50,000 or less, excluding homestead real property, and other requirements are met, you may be able to transfer assets via an affidavit rather than going through the probate process.

 - Notice To Creditors – A notice informing potential creditors of the deceased that a probate proceeding is pending.
-It also provides creditors information to get paid for any outstanding debt left by the deceased.
+It also provides creditors information to get paid for any outstanding debt the deceased leaves.

 - Notice To Secured Creditors

 - Notice to Beneficiaries – The executor or administrator of an estate must give notice of a probate proceeding to every beneficiary under that will.
 Some of the provided information should include:

 - Name and address of the beneficiary